tzviki1304/linkers/README.md

 2. Open Chrome and navigate to `chrome://extensions/`
 3. Enable "Developer mode" using the toggle in the upper right corner
 4. Click "Load unpacked" button and select the extension directory
-5. The extension is now installed and ready to use
+5. The extension is now installed and will open whenever you open a new tab

 ## Dependencies